Cyndi H. Gaudet, Ph.D.

 Research and Scholarly Integrity Education

 A minimum of fifty-four (54) graduate hours beyond the master's degree with a 3.0 is required to graduate.
 Students must meet the general requirements set forth by the Graduate School of The University of Southern Mississippi.
 Additional requirements include the satisfactory completion of a written comprehensive examination, and the satisfactory completion and oral defense of an original research dissertation.
-Coursework for the Human Capital Development Ph.D. program includes the completion of a General Core (12 semester hours), Research Core (27 semester hours), and Electives (15 semester hours).
+Coursework for the Human Capital Development Ph.D. program includes the completion of a General Core (12 semester hours), Research core (27 semester hours in research), and 15 hours for the student's research concentration.

 Continuous Enrollment Requirement/Time Limitation